 \section{Abstract}

 We study how a charged particle moving in a uniform magnetic field along its standard circular path (cyclotron motion) reacts to a short-duration, homogeneous, uniform electric field pulse injected in the plane perpendicular to the magnetic field.
 A `permanent' change in the radius of the initial circle and a shift of its centre is noted at later times, after the pulse is switched off.
-The magnitude of the velocity undergoes a change too, akin to a `velocity kick'.
+The velocity vector (components and magnitude) undergoes a change too, akin to a `velocity kick'.
+The cause behind this permanent change appears to be linked to the difference between the vector potentials before and after the duration of the electric pulse.
+Further, we show how such vector potentials in the past and future are related through a gauge transformation.
 In summary, our results suggest a pulse-induced `electromagnetic memory-like effect', which is not quite a `wave memory', but, nevertheless, has similar features within a simple, non-relativistic context.